manu29585/ArchitectureKata/KeySubsytems.md

 3. Informs Trip Organizer of trip/booking data from E-mail.
 E.g. data extracted PNR
 4. Trip Organizer will check if data is newer and commit

-NOTE: Trip Organizer also works with Trip ervice Provider to get more details on the Trip/Booking
+NOTE: Trip Organizer also works with Trip Service Provider to get more details on the Trip/Booking
 ![005-Get-All-Details-Thru3rd-Party](./.media/005-Get-All-Details-Thru3rd-Party.png)

-### User AdReUp Trips
+### User manually adds/updates Trips
+In this interaction Dashboard Manager directly interacts with Trip Organizer
 ![005 User AdReUp Trips](./.media/005-User-AdReUp-Trips.png)

 ### Adding new Vendor interfaces